 The success of a bankruptcy case is frequently determined at the first meeting between client and lawyer.

-While my experience is that very few people make an appointment with a bankruptcy lawyer who don’t need to file a case, if we are going to be seen as sources of knowledge and know how, we don’t structure our all important first impression to be one of sales rather than professionalism.
+While my experience is that very few people make an appointment with a bankruptcy lawyer who don’t need to file a case, if we are going to be seen as sources of knowledge and know-how, we don’t structure our all important first impression to be one of sales rather than service.

 And if we don’t build a rapport with the client, we aren’t likely to get all of the information really necessary to do a good job.